 Short-term rental management insurance that covers every booking

-Platform host protection covers co-hosts for guest injuries but not your professional errors, employee claims, or contractual obligations.
-The owner's homeowners policy excludes commercial rental activity.
-Your management company needs its own program.
+Platform host protection covers guest injuries but leaves professional errors, employee claims, and contractual obligations uncovered.
+The owner's homeowners policy excludes commercial rental activity entirely.

 Do Airbnb property managers and co-hosts need their own insurance?